 Making a name for himself

-Not even an year after getting his first roles in anime, Kaji grabbed his first ever leading role in the sports anime Overdrive.
+Not even a year after getting his first role in anime, Kaji grabbed his first-ever leading role in the sports anime Overdrive.

 2008 enabled him with lots of opportunities to make a name for himself.
 He landed roles in anime such as Major (on its 4th season), Inazuma Eleven, Kyou Kara Mahou (3rd season), Yozakura Quartet, Yatterman, Noramimi (2nd season), Stitch!, yet fans remember or first knew him from his role as Finnian in Kuroshitsuji.

 Finnian could be a character that easily would go unnoticed but thanks to Toboso Yana‘s writing, fans got to know that this naïve character has, in fact, a dark background – as most of the characters that surround the protagonists -, and his naïvité was due to having been imprisoned for a long time, not having contact with the outside world.